 Being presented with a settlement agreement can be a good thing.
 Not only will it give certainty of payment within an agreed timescale, but it should confirm that the first £30,000 of a redundancy or compensation payment can be made free of deductions.
 You also get the chance to have a job reference attached to the agreement together with clauses preventing either party from bad mouthing the other.
 This is very useful where an employee may have left under a cloud and wants to preserve their future reputation.

 Our specialist employment lawyers may be able to challenge the amount being offered under the agreement and negotiate an increase – or argue for the employer to go down the settlement agreement route in the first place.
 Many employers can be receptive to such requests if a reasoned argument is put and there is a proper legal basis.

 Contact us to find out if a settlement agreement with your employer would be appropriate if you are considering redundancy or your employment is being terminated circumstances where you feel you should be entitled to compensation.
-Call us on 01902 577777 or leave a message for us confidentially here at Wolverhampton or Bilston or ask below for a call back from Richard Ennis.
+Call our Wolverhampton office on 01902 577777 or leave a message for us confidentially here or ask below for a call back from Richard Ennis.